Wellbeing for Learning

 We prioritise wellbeing with the knowledge that without wellbeing, children are not able to effectively engage in their learning.

-Wellbeing at Athelstone School is developed through our partnership with families to develop a culture based on core values, that is supported by a positive learning environment and well implemented policies and practices.
+Wellbeing at Athelstone School is developed through our partnership with families to develop a culture, based on our values, that is supported by a positive learning environment and well implemented policies and practices.

-Our Wellbeing Hub consists of our Student Wellbeing Leader, Dave Remfry, our pastoral care worker, Karin Williams and a mental health social worker from Grow Wellbeing, Elmien Britz.
+Student wellbeing is supported by our Student Wellbeing Leader, a pastoral care worker, and a mental health social worker from Grow Wellbeing.

 We also support families by providing spaces for external providers (speech and occupational therapists) to work with their children.